-- Prevention of sufficient blood return to the heart from the abdomen
+- Prevention of blood returning to the heart from the abdomen

 - Loss of blood flow to the lining of the stomach

-It typically occurs after large meals causing the stomach to dilate due to food and gas, or too much activity after eating.
-The dilation and expansion of the stomach causes the pressure in the stomach to accumulate.
+Bloat typically happens after your dog eats a large meal, which causes the stomach to expand with food and gas.
+A twisted stomach in dogs can also be triggered by too much exercise shortly after eating.
+The dilation and expansion of the stomach causes too much pressure in the stomach.

 - Weak pulse

-As always, having the right dog insurance is vital to ensuring your pet is covered for such eventualities.
+Bloat surgery can be a significant expense, and having the right dog insurance is vital to ensuring your dog is covered for emergencies like bloat.